shsagir/play-area-sync/docs/app-pro.md

 ### High availability

 Most plans are available as Development and Production.
-All Production plans, and those which are not grouped into both, are highly available.
+All Production plans, and those which are not grouped into either, are highly available.

 ### Atomic deployment

 Universal Apps offer a synchronization Git deployment mode: the Git repo contents gets rsynced file by file.
-Per default this is non-destructive, new files and changes would replace old files, but no files will be deleted (overwrite but not delete).
+Per default this is non-destructive, new files will be created and changes files will overwrite existing files, but no files will be deleted (overwrite but not delete).

 The Professional Apps deployment is [atomic](http://blog.fortrabbit.com/new-apps-are-here).
 That means that a completely new release package will substitute the old one on every deploy.
 We have made a [behind the scenes video](deployment-architecture-video) showcasing what is happening in the background.
 The atomic deployment also features a more robust build process: your code will only be released if all scripts (composer install, optional pre- and post-deploy scripts) succeed.